practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 $
 ```

-The same is true when using the latest version of the now, as of July 2026, Go-based TypeScript compiler.
-See from here: [Announcing TypeScript 7.0](https://devblogs.microsoft.com/typescript/announcing-typescript-7-0/)
+The same is true when using the latest version of the now, as of July 2026, Go-based TypeScript compiler; see from here: [Announcing TypeScript 7.0](https://devblogs.microsoft.com/typescript/announcing-typescript-7-0/)

 ```
 $ npx -v  # just an installation and version check; npx is for running a command from a local or remote npm package